jitusharma7/Malaria-Cell-Image-Detection/README.md

 ## Model_Building
-train Model  -
+### Steps to model Building
-Step1:- Compile the CNN model
+1. Compile the CNN model
-Step2:- Training the CNN on Training set
+2. Training the CNN on Training set
-Step3:- Evaluating on Testing set
+3. Evaluating on Testing set
-Step4:- Comparison of accuracy and loss function
+4. Comparison of accuracy and loss function

 ## Result
-*The accuracy of model  is 96.82%.
+1. The accuracy of model  is 96.82%.
 The accuaracy of model should be next to 100% in medical domain problems .
-*Loss is the penalty for a bad prediction.
+2. Loss is the penalty for a bad prediction.
 Basically the aim is to make the validation loss as low as possible.

 ## Business_Recommendation
 * CNN's are best for image classification and gives superb accuracy.
 Also computation is much less compared to simple ANN .